Taeseong-Han/ECGNoiseQuantification/README.md

 👉 [Download pretrained model](https://huggingface.co/Taeseong-Han/ECGNoiseQuantification/blob/main/pretrained_ldm.pth)

 #### 💻 Inference Example
+Higher PSNR values reflect better signal quality, corresponding to lower noise levels.

-To run ECG noise quantification, see [demo.ipynb](https://github.com/Taeseong-Han/ECGNoiseQuantification/blob/main/demo.ipynb) or use the following code
+In practice, a threshold around 24 PSNR effectively separates severely degraded ECG segments from acceptable ones. see [demo.ipynb](https://github.com/Taeseong-Han/ECGNoiseQuantification/blob/main/demo.ipynb) or use the following code
 snippet:
 > The input ECG is automatically segmented into 10-second windows, each of which is converted into a time-frequency
 > representation via superlet transform.
 These scalograms are then fed into the pretrained diffusion model for
 > reconstruction-based anomaly detection.
 >
->The output includes segment-level original and denoised scalograms, along with the corresponding PSNR (Peak
+>The output includes segment-level original and denoised scalograms, along with the corresponding PSNR values for each segment.
-> Signal-to-Noise Ratio) values for each segment.
-A higher PSNR indicates better signal quality (i.e., lower noise
-> level).
+>
 ```python
 from utils.inference import ecg_noise_quantification